Table of contents

 Breathability

 That durability comes at the expense of breathability, though, and they trap more heat than expected.
 Despite how light these are, they feel warm on days above 85°.
 The ultra-tight knit and kevlar weave of the uppers restricts airflow compared to shoes with lighter mesh, leading to noticeably warmer feet on scorching days.
-Ian’s never had an issue with hot spots or blisters, but for a shoe that weighs this little, it’s a bit surprising how warm they felt on hot July and August days.
+We’ve never had an issue with hot spots or blisters, but for a shoe that weighs this little, it’s a bit surprising how warm they felt on hot July and August days.

 Also, the tongue isn’t fully gusseted.
-The result of this means that on routes full of fine dust and sand, shoes tend to fill up with grit to the point where we need to stop and dump the debris out.
+The result is that on routes full of fine dust and sand, shoes tend to fill up with grit to the point where we need to stop and dump the debris out.
 This is a small gripe, though, and with a thin pair of socks, we’ve hiked and run all day with no complaints.
+They’re a great choice for wet routes with creek crossings or deep puddles, too, since they dry quickly — usually in under an hour after full submersion.
+The Kjerag might not be the breeziest option out there, but it’s a small sacrifice for such a low weight

 Responsiveness